KenyaAlvarez/KenyaAlvarez/README.md

     class kenya {
         constructor() {
-            "- ⚡ Quick bio:":                    ""Mobile developer with Xamarin and Swift", "- 🔭 I’m currently working on":      "Anomy project, Anomy is a project where save your passwords and generate it", "- 🌱 I’m currently learning":        "Learning Swift and front-end web", "- 👯 I’m looking to collaborate on": "Web and mobile projects",
+            "- ⚡ Quick bio:":                    "Mobile developer with Xamarin and Swift", "- 🔭 I’m currently working on":      "Anomy project, Anomy is a project where save your passwords and generate it", "- 🌱 I’m currently learning":        "Learning Swift and front-end web", "- 👯 I’m looking to collaborate on": "Web and mobile projects",